 Currently it is not possible to customize your calendar link using a name that is easier to remember.
 We recommend bookmarking your calendar link in your browser.
 Or creating a shortcut on your desktop for easy access.
 Adding the links to your mobile apps allows you to access your calendar any time anywhere, even if you have no Internet connection.
 If you do need an easier-to-remember link for a public calendar, create a web page with a link you want, and embed your public calendar.

 Capability URLs can be seen as a very hard to guess usernames.
-Together with an SSL encrypted connection and password protection, a level of security is reached that is comparable to some of the best tools out there.
+Together with an SSL encrypted connection and password protection, a very high level of security is achieved.

 - All communication between calendar users and Teamup Calendar servers is always encrypted using the HTTP over SSL protocol.
 You can see this in the address bar of your browser.
 Old links that don’t use the HTTPS protocol will automatically be redirected to use HTTPS.

 - Calendar data stored on disk is encrypted (encryption of data at rest).

 - Employees of Teamup responsible for operating the service and supporting users have access to calendar data that is not encrypted.
 All employees with access to calendar data are committed contractually to treat calendar data with the highest confidentiality.

 We have implemented high standards to prevent the loss of data.

 - Calendar data is continually replicated from the main database server to two independent, remote servers.
 In case of an outage of the main database server, one of the remote servers will take over.